missionpinball/mpf-docs/docs/code/api_reference/misc_components/DataManager.md

 `get_data(section=None)`

-Return the value of this DataManager’s data.
+Return the value of this DataManager's data.

 Parameters: